 What will you do if you get stuck on your project and your mentor isn't around?

-I am a very versatile programmer and during development of my various projects I stumbled upon issues that did not have answers directly on the community forums and this taught me how to be creative and overcome the specific problems.
-Another sources to find some useful answers are IRC/ML where questions are answered by experienced users of the community.
-In the end Google is another source for information that will help me overcome the difficulties of the project.
+I am a very versatile programmer and during development of my various projects I stumbled upon issues that did not have answers directly on community forums and this thought me how to be creative and overcome the specific problems.